Infrared Thermometers for Industrial Plastic Applications

 Many Optris sensors have the capability to fit an interface card which upgrades the capabilities of the sensor.
 This can be USB or Ethernet for communication with a PC, or ProfiBus or CANBus for industrial communication.

-8. Speed of response.
+8. Speed of response for your application.

 This article is intended as a guide and does not replace our own free technical assistance which is always readily available.